AshiniAnantharaman/Disaster_Management_And_Recovery/README.md

-<h1 align="center">VAST 2019 - Mini Challenge 1<h1>
+<h1 align="center">VAST 2019 - Mini Challenge 1</h1>

-__This Project deals about Crowdsourcing for Situational Awareness which is a part of VAST 2019 - Mini Challenge 1 dataset.__
+This Project deals about Crowdsourcing for Situational Awareness which is a part of VAST 2019 - Mini Challenge 1 dataset.
 [Link : https://vast-challenge.github.io/2019/MC1.html]

 ## INTRODUCTION